Fantasiestücke, Op. 12: 8. "Ende vom Lied"

+The eighth piece is "Ende vom Lied" ("End of the Song") in F major.
+It is marked Mit gutem Humor (With good humor).

 Schumann described this piece as a combination of wedding bells and funeral bells.
 In a letter to his fiancée Clara Wieck, who would become his wife, Clara Schumann, three years later, he wrote about this last piece: "everything ultimately dissolves into a merry wedding – but my distress for you came back at the end, and the wedding bells sound as if commingled with a death knell."